What is "Text Neck"?

 If you are experiencing frequent headaches, neck or upper back pain, or aching shoulders, you may already be suffering from the effects of text neck.
 Call us at 417-725-6655 and schedule an evaluation.

-Dr. Greenwood has over 30 years experiencing diagnosing and treating neck and back problems.
+Your Nixa chiropractor, Dr. Hunter Greenwood DC ND, has over 30 years experiencing diagnosing and treating neck and back problems.
 If diagnosed early, chiropractic adjustments in conjunction with specific exercises and other therapies as needed can help correct the curvature and prevent lifelong difficulties.
 So call today at 417-725-6655 or click the link below to schedule your appointment and let the healing begin!